zdenek-lach/reservation-system/README.md

+# TLDR what is this about
+This is my first project I've worked on for an extended period of time.
+It was a project built in collaboration with my friends (footer info), but it was later abandoned by the requestor-customer, thus there was no need to continue the development.

 # Reservation System

 Welcome to the Reservation System, a sleek, efficient, and intuitive reservation management application built with the power of React, TypeScript, and Vite.
 This application is designed to manage bookings effortlessly, keeping the gears of your business turning smoothly.